Support bundles

 How to export one

-- Open FFB-Bridge and navigate to Diagnostics.
+- Open FFB-Bridge and navigate to the Support page (sidebar), then the Diagnostics tab.

 What's in the bundle